 This group of shrubs flower on new growth made in the current year, so it is to your advantage to prune the shrub well to produce many flowering shoots.
 These shoots that emerge as a result of properly pruning the Buddleja will have an upright, then arching habit of growth - totally unlike the 'wild' Buddleias that are seen on vacant building site - or growing out of walls!

-The pruning should take place early in the spring - March is normally ok, and the new shoots that have probably strted to form on your Buddleia are very hardy, and not normally prone to frost damage.
+The pruning should take place early in the spring - March is normally ok and probably best time to prune - and the new shoots that have probably started to grow on your Buddleia are very hardy, and not normally prone to frost damage.
 Better still if you prune before growth starts proper.
 If the new leaves have started to form - worry not. you can still carry out the pruning required.

 Prune the Buddleia down to around 30cm (12 in) from ground level at this time.
 There may already be sprouting shoots on the Buddleia in a mild spring.
 No matter - Prune it back hard.
 This will make the Butterfly Bush grow many new arching branches, that will have larger flowers than if it had not been pruned.